 Early Elementary Dictation

 What does early dictation look like?
-Here is a snapshot of where we are right now with my youngest kids.
+Here is a current snapshot of dictation with my two youngest students.

-We practice dictation 3 days a week, usually M/W/F. I work with each child to choose a sentence from a book they are currently reading, usually from the most recent chapter.
+We practice dictation 3 days a week, usually M/W/F. I work with each child to choose a sentence from a book they are reading.
 They have a moment to study it, then we dictate.
 The kids love using dry erase for this.
-I don’t know why.
-But it works!
+I don’t know why, but it works!

 Step 1: Dictate the sentence.
 After they complete their best work, I give them the book to proofread the sentence.
 We talk about errors.
 In the picture below (8 year old boy), we discussed the use of capital letters.